 A glass of wine is one of life's pleasures, and today, wine lovers are more knowledgeable than ever about the origins of our favorite kinds and the best wineries.

-This story is brought to you in partnership with Tastes Of The Hunter Wine Tours.
+This story is in partnership with Tastes Of The Hunter Wine Tours.